Tour boat capsize in underground cave wasn't the first, agency says; passenger recounts ordeal

 “By the time I realized what happened, the boat was on top of me and I couldn’t find any air pockets or anything.
 And I’m just trying to, like, breathe because I’m underwater,” survivor Daniel Morrissette told ABC's “Good Morning America” in an interview aired Tuesday.

 The passenger who died also was trapped beneath the boat.
-Officials have not released his name, but WGRZ identified him as Harshad Shah and tweeted a statement from Shah's family.
+Lockport police late Tuesday identified him as Harshad Shah.
 An online obituary from M.J.
-Colucci & Son Niagara Funeral Chapel identified Shah as a 65-year-old Niagara Falls resident.
+Colucci & Son Niagara Funeral Chapel identified Shah as a 65-year-old Niagara Falls resident who served as president of the Budget Host Inn in Niagara Falls.

-“His wife remains in shock, unable to come to terms with this fatal event that unfolded before her eyes,” the family's statement said.
-“We are all seeking answers to the why and how of this tragedy.”
+"His wife remains in shock, unable to come to terms with this fatal event that unfolded before her eyes," a statement from Shah's family, tweeted by WRGZ, said.
+"We are all seeking answers to the why and how of this tragedy."

 Lockport Mayor Michelle Roman said during a news conference that the attraction, located about 20 miles (32 kilometers) northeast of Niagara Falls, has operated since the mid-1970s without incident.